ETERNA-earkiv/ETERNA/documentation/Metadata_Formats.md

 # Metadata formats

-RODA supports any descriptive metadata format (i.e. Descriptive Information as stated in the OAIS) as long as it represented by an XML file.
-If you have a descriptive metadata format that is not based on XML (e.g. CSV, JSON, MARC21, etc.), you will have to convert it to XML before you can use in RODA.
+ETERNA supports any descriptive metadata format (i.e. Descriptive Information as stated in the OAIS) as long as it represented by an XML file.
+If you have a descriptive metadata format that is not based on XML (e.g. CSV, JSON, MARC21, etc.), you will have to convert it to XML before you can use in ETERNA.
 Several tools exist on the Web that allow you to convert most data formats into XML.

 Once you have your metadata in XML you are ready to package it into a Submission Information Package (SIP) and ingest it on the repository.
 Alternatively, you may want to create a metadata file directly on the repository by using the functionality provided by the Catalogue.
-When the metadata format is new to RODA, the repository will do its best to support without the need to do any reconfiguration of system, however, the following limitations apply:
+When the metadata format is new to ETERNA, the repository will do its best to support without the need to do any reconfiguration of system, however, the following limitations apply:

 #### Validation